 He won the Stanley Cup with the Quebec Bulldogs in 1912 and 1913.
 A 1913 wire story said that Hall had a "unique position in the hockey world".
 His reputation meant that players were either wary of him or underestimated his hockey abilities which gave him the space to shine.
 His one drawback was the constant battle to keep himself from responding to the slashes and hits of opponents looking for the old Joe Hall.

-As a member of the Habs he won the 1919 National Hockey Association championship which is what saw him off to Seattle to play the Pacific Coast League champs, for the Stanley Cup.
+As a member of the Habs he won the 1919 National Hockey Association championship which is what saw him and the team off to Seattle to play the Pacific Coast League champs for the Stanley Cup.

 Despite playing for teams across the country, Brandon remained home-base for Hall, his wife Mary and their three children.
 He worked for the railroad on the off-season and invested in land around Brandon.
 (Source: Toronto World, Apr 7, 1917).

 When it was clear that he may not recover, Mary was summoned from Brandon to be by Joe's bedside in Washington State.
 She, along with Hall's mother and sister, left immediately but they did not make it in time.
 A telegram came while en route stating that he had died.